lloc/Multisite-Language-Switcher/readme.txt

 * Dropdowns for choosing the connections are now text-inputs with jquery-ui autocomplete
 * Plugin cleans up the option-tables now when uninstalled
 * now you can use `<?php if ( function_exists( 'msls_filter_string' ) ) msls_filter_string(); ?>` if you'ld like to print the "hint"-string anywhere in your templates
-* language files for ca_ES added Joan López
+* language files for ca_ES by Joan López and cs_CZ by Rastr added

 = 0.9.8.1 =
 * Fix for "All inone event calendar"